-A master plan shall be agreed in writing with the Executive of the Planning Authority and shall be submitted with any planning application in respect of these lands identified on the land use zoning and development objectives maps as requiring the preparation of a master plan.
+A master plan must be submitted with any planning application in respect of these lands identified on the land use zoning and development objectives maps as requiring the preparation of a master plan.
 The master plan should illustrate the overall block layout and road layout for the lands in their entirety and the phasing of development proposed, which shall be consistent, where relevant, with the Order of Priority set out in the Core Strategy to this Development Plan.